-- Creating trusted spaces for community learning, debate, and dialogue; - Building new partnerships to strengthen community connections through exhibitions, programs, and events; - Conducting community-focused planning activities; - Developing programs based on community priorities that provide greater accessibility and inclusion to underserved audiences and those with special needs. - Planning for the management, care, and conservation of collections; - Cataloging, inventorying, documenting, and registration of collections; - · Implementing and enhancing Collections Management Systems in a sustainable manner; - Planning and initiating digitization activities, including creating digital tools, training, and platforms that allow expanded public access to and use of the museum's collection and related information; - Developing partnerships that address barriers to accessing museum collections and related information. - · Developing and executing conservation surveys and assessments and conservation treatments, and - Rehousing collections.
+- Creating trusted spaces for community learning, debate, and dialogue; - Building new partnerships to strengthen community connections through exhibitions, programs, and events; - Conducting community-focused planning activities; - Developing programs based on community priorities that provide greater accessibility and inclusion to underserved audiences and those with special needs. - Planning for the management, care, and conservation of collections; - Cataloging, inventorying, documenting, and registration of collections; - Implementing and enhancing Collections Management Systems in a sustainable manner; - Planning and initiating digitization activities, including creating digital tools, training, and platforms that allow expanded public access to and use of the museum's collection and related information; - Developing partnerships that address barriers to accessing museum collections and related information. - Executing conservation treatments - Rehousing collections